The Temple Tenth

 Paul had already made reference to Peter as receiving support from those to whom he ministered in verses 5 and 6.
 Paul is showing that Yahweh expects His people to support the ministry by the tithes from the people.

-If we have sown spiritual good among you, is it too much if we reap your material benefits?
+Read what Paul has to say in verses 11-12, If we have sown spiritual good among you, is it too much if we reap your material benefits?
 If others share this rightful claim upon you, do not we still more?
 Nevertheless, we have not made use of this right, but we endure anything rather than put an obstacle in the way of the Good News of Messiah, RSV.

 The Corinthian Assembly lacked maturity and Paul treats them as babes.
 He reiterates that he has sown spiritual food among them, and points out that he has a right to expect some benefits in return.
 But the Corinthians were simply immature and did not fully accept Paul as an apostle even though he pointed out the many benefits they had received spiritually through him.
 We'll look closer at Paul and the Corinthians momentarily.

-Do you not know that they which minister about holy things live of the holy things of the Temple? and they which wait at the altar are partakers with the altar?
+Paul again refers to the Old Testament in verse 13, Do you not know that they which minister about holy things live of the holy things of the Temple? and they which wait at the altar are partakers with the altar?
 If the Old Testament was not in effect, why did Paul appeal to the law of Deuteronomy 18, having to do with the sustenance of the priests?
 Paul is simply acknowledging the principle of tithing and offerings found in the Old Testament.
 He makes the analogy that his labor in the Word is every bit as important as those of the altar in the Temple.
 In verse 9 Paul specifically mentions the law of Moses taken from Deuteronomy 25:4.
 Here he is unmistakably upholding the law supporting the priests, which has to do with tithing.

 It is clear from verse 14 that the ministers preaching the Good News of the Messiah should live from the physical fruit of their labors.
 Those benefiting from the Good News should support those ministering to them.
 Paul is following the Old Testament example and in turn is also following the Messiah, who told His disciples to “provide neither gold, nor silver...for your journey, neither two coats, neither shoes, nor yet staves; for the workman is worthy of his meat” (Matt.
 10:9-10).
 The same thought is found in Mark 6:7-11 and Luke 9:1-5 and 10:3-12.
 Yahshua and Paul both taught and followed the same principle of expecting those who received the spiritual benefits learned through hearing the Good News of the coming Kingdom to support those doing the work in the ministry.